hereismari/OpenStack-Scripts/README.md

       3.1 $ source your_project-openrc.sh

-      Obs: you can edit OS_PASSWORD="your password", so it don't asks your password anymore.
+      Obs: you can edit OS_PASSWORD="your password", so it doesn't asks your password anymore.

 4. You're ready to upload files to swift openstack!